Panotour - FAQ - Viewing the tour offline

-Panotour - FAQ - Viewing the tour offline

 This is most likely due to a browser cache problem.

-	Try a hard reload (Ctrl+F5 or Shift+Ctrl+F5 depending on the browser), emptying your entire browser cache or copying the localhost link into another browser or a private navigation window (Ctrl+Shift+N in Chrome, Ctrl+Shift+P in Firefox and IE).
+Solution: Try a hard reload (Ctrl+F5 or Shift+Ctrl+F5 depending on the browser), emptying your entire browser cache or copying the localhost link into another browser or a private navigation window (Ctrl+Shift+N in Chrome, Ctrl+Shift+P in Firefox and IE).

 Why is the tour showing an error viewing the tour from the file system directly?

 Why are does my tour not work correctly when viewing the tour from the file system directly?

 The tours are made to be viewed online.